 Establish and stick to your campaign objective

 What is the main goal of your email drip campaign?
 Start on a more general scale.
-Is your email campaign going to focus on lead generation?
+Is your email template going to focus on lead generation?
 Lead nurturing?
 Onboarding?
 Existing customer engagement?

 Then, get more specific.